BETTER THAN HAPPY – Episode 222

 I don’t want People Magazine to teach me what relationships look like.
 I don’t want H&M to teach me what beauty looks like.
 I don’t want advertisements to teach me what fun looks like.

-Let me share where I would rather choose to learn:
+Let me share where I would rather choose to learn, what influences I choose:

 (I still choose to let Restoration Hardware influence me as to my kitchen.)